Finding Hidden 401(k) Fees in Participant Disclosure Notices

 In a 2015 study of 4,368 retirement plan participants, the National Association of Retirement Plan Participants (NARPP) found that 89% could not correctly calculate their account fees.
 Even more disturbing, only 42% knew they were paying fees at all.
 Most plan participants – 58% - were unaware that fees were being “automatically” deducted from their account.

 Given the importance of 401(k) fees, this confusion is a problem, but not at all surprising given the lack of clear fee information available to 401(k) participants today.
 The Department of Labor (DOL) finalized participant fee disclosure rules in 2012, but they fell short of full disclosure.
-Most notably, the fees paid to 401(k) providers can be hidden inside investment expense ratios instead of disclosed.
+Most notably, they allow 401(k) providers to bury some to all of their administration fees in fund expense ratios.

 However, all is not lost.
-If you are a 401(k) participant, you can still uncover all of the fees deducted from your account – even the undisclosed ones.
+If you are a 401(k) participant, you can still uncover all of the fees deducted from your account – even the hidden ones.
 I’ll show you how.

 The annual 401(k) fee disclosure notice

-Each year, the DOL requires every 401(k) plan to distribute an annual fee notice to eligible employees and beneficiaries with an account balance.
+Each year, the DOL requires every 401(k) plan to distribute an annual fee notice to plan participants.
 This notice consists of two parts:

 - An explanation of the plan-level and individual-level fees that might be deducted from a participant’s account and